Belax8/dotfiles/README.md

 ## Manual Setups
-The following will need to be run manually if you want them installed:
+The following will need to be run manually, if you want them installed:
+ * AWS
+ * Docker
+ * Mosh
  * Tailscale